-Thomas Bird (小飞) is an itinerant writer mostly concerned with travel, culture & ecology in the Asia Pacific region.
-He has contributed to several notable guidebooks including Rough Guides China, Guilin: China’s Masterpiece, Kunshan on the Water Margin and Dunhuang: A City on the Silk Road.
+Thomas Bird (小飞) is a Beijing-based writer concerned with travel, culture & ecology in the Asia Pacific region.
+He has contributed to several notable guidebooks including The Rough Guide to China, Guilin: China’s Masterpiece, Luoyang: Ancient Capital and Dunhuang: A City on the Silk Road.

 As his namesake suggests, Thomas is an avid bird watcher.
 He also likes getting around on trains, which has nothing to do with his name.
-Railways afford plenty of time to marvel at the world while reading and napping, which are among his favourite pastimes.
+Railways afford plenty of time to marvel at the world while reading and napping – his two favourite pastimes.
 Currently approaching middle-age with the enthusiasm of a British train, Thomas finds himself in the unenviable position of a Mandarin-speaking rock musician who abides chiefly by immoderate craft beer consumption, Franz Kafka and the teachings of Zhuangzi.